Free shipping on orders over $99

 How Does Ivermectin Work?

-Understanding how ivermectin works requires examining its unique mechanism of action at the cellular level.
-Ivermectin exerts its antiparasitic effects by binding selectively to glutamate-gated chloride ion channels found in the nerve and muscle cells of invertebrates, including parasitic worms and arthropods.
-When ivermectin binds to these channels, it causes an influx of chloride ions into the cells, leading to hyperpolarization of the cell membrane.
+Ivermectin's mechanism of action involves binding to specific channels found in the nerve and muscle cells of parasites.
+Specifically, it targets glutamate-gated chloride channels that are unique to invertebrates.
+When ivermectin binds to these channels, it causes them to open, allowing an influx of chloride ions into the cells.
+This hyperpolarization of the cell membrane leads to paralysis and eventual death of the parasite.

 Benefits of Ivermectin